 When using our free online tool for debt advice, we will ask you to fill in a budget.
 This will track your spending and income to help us better understand what your personal situation is and therefore what debt solution is best suited.

-If the outcome of your budget was that you are overspending in some areas, this will have been based on industry guidelines for a household like yours.
+If the outcome of your budget is that you are overspending in some areas, this will have been based on industry guidelines for a household like yours.
 If you don't think that you're overspending, check that you have included all of the members of your household that are financially dependent on you.

 If you have adults in your household that have a source of income but don't contribute anything to the household, you may need to consider asking them to help out with the bills.

-If you've done a budget with only your income, but there are other people earning in the household, make sure that you are all paying a fair share towards the bills.
+If you've completed a budget with only your income, but there are other people earning in the household, make sure that you are all paying a fair share towards the bills.
 It's sometimes a good idea to do a household budget to make sure everything is covered and to give a more balanced picture.
 It doesn't mean that the other person needs to be involved in any debt solution you enter.